 Cold Tail: Cold tail is a benign, though painful condition common to Labs and other retrievers.
 Also caused limber tail, it caused the dog's tail to go limp.
 The dog may bite at the tail.
 It isn't cause for alarm, and usually goes away on its own in a few days.
 It is thought to be a problem with the muscles between the vertebrae in the tail.

-Ear Infections: The Lab's love of water, combined with his drop ear make him prone to ear infections.
+Ear Infections: The Lab's love of water, combined with their drop ear make them prone to ear infections.
 Weekly checking and cleaning if necessary helps prevent infection.

-The lovable Lab needs to be around his family, and is definitely not a backyard dog.
-If he's left alone for too long, he'll probably tarnish his saintly reputation: A lonely, bored Lab is apt to dig, chew, or find other destructive outlets for his energy.
+The lovable Lab needs to be around their family, and is definitely not a backyard dog.
+If they're left alone for too long, they'll probably tarnish their saintly reputation: A lonely, bored Lab is apt to dig, chew, or find other destructive outlets for their energy.

 Labs show some variation in their activity levels, but all of them need activity, both physical and mental.
 Daily 30-minute walks, a romp at the dog park, or a game of fetch, are a few ways to help your Lab burn off energy.
 However, a puppy should not be taken for too long walks and should play for a few minutes at a time.
 Labrador Retrievers are considered "workaholics," and will exhaust themselves.
 It is up to you to end play and training sessions.

-Start with puppy kindergarten, which not only teaches your pup good canine manners, but helps him learn how to be comfortable around other dogs and people.
-Look for a class that uses positive training methods that reward the dog for getting it right, rather than punishing him for getting it wrong.
+Start with puppy kindergarten, which not only teaches your pup good canine manners, but helps them learn how to be comfortable around other dogs and people.
+Look for a class that uses positive training methods that reward the dog for getting it right, rather than punishing them for getting it wrong.

 You'll need to take special care if you're raising a Lab puppy.
-Don't let your Lab puppy run and play on very hard surfaces such as pavement until he's at least two years old and his joints are fully formed.
+Don't let your Lab puppy run and play on very hard surfaces such as pavement until they're at least two years old and their joints are fully formed.
 Normal play on grass is fine, as is puppy agility, with its one-inch jumps.

-Like all retrievers, the Lab is mouthy, and he's happiest when he has something, anything, to carry in his mouth.
-He's also a chewer, so be sure to keep sturdy toys available all the time — unless you want your couch chewed up.
-And when you leave the house, it's wise to keep your Lab in a crate or kennel so he's can't get himself into trouble chewing things he shouldn't.
+Like all retrievers, the Lab is mouthy, and they're happiest when they have something, anything, to carry in their mouth.
+They're also a chewer, so be sure to keep sturdy toys available all the time--unless you want your couch chewed up.
+And when you leave the house, it's wise to keep your Lab in a crate or kennel so they can't get themselves into trouble chewing things they shouldn't.

 Recommended daily amount: 2.5 to 3 cups of high-quality dry food a day, divided into two meals.

-Keep your Lab in good shape by measuring his food and feeding him twice a day rather than leaving food out all the time.
-If you're unsure whether he's overweight, give him the eye test and the hands-on test.
+Keep your Lab in good shape by measuring their food and feeding them twice a day rather than leaving food out all the time.
+If you're unsure whether they're overweight, give them the eye test and the hands-on test.

 You'll need to take special care if you're raising a Lab puppy.
 These dogs grow very rapidly between the age of four and seven months, making them susceptible to bone disorders.
 Feed your puppy a high-quality, low-calorie diet that keeps them from growing too fast.

 The sleek and easy-care Lab coat has two layers: a short, thick, straight topcoat, and a soft, weather-resistant undercoat.
-The two-layer coat protects him from the cold and wet, which helps him in his role as a retriever for hunters.
+The two-layer coat protects them from the cold and wet, which helps them in their role as a retriever for hunters.

 Labs need a bath about every two months or so to keep them looking clean and smelling good.
-Of course, if your Lab rolls in a mud puddle or something foul, which he's apt to do, it's fine to bathe him more often.
+Of course, if your Lab rolls in a mud puddle or something foul, which they're apt to do, it's fine to bathe them more often.

 Brush your Lab's teeth at least two or three times a week to remove tartar buildup and the bacteria that lurk inside it.
 Daily brushing is even better if you want to prevent gum disease and bad breath.